Types of Arthritis Pain

 There are more than 100 different forms of arthritis and related diseases.
 The most common types include osteoarthritis (OA), rheumatoid arthritis (RA), psoriatic arthritis (PsA), fibromyalgia and gout.
 Arthritis and related diseases can cause debilitating, life-changing pain in different ways.
-According to the Centers for Disease Control and Prevention, more than one-third of the adults who have arthritis report that it limits their leisure activities and work.
-And 25 percent of them say it causes severe pain (seven or higher on a zero to 10-point scale).
+According to the Centers for Disease Control and Prevention, more than one-third of the adults who have arthritis report that it limits their leisure activities and work and 25% of them say it causes severe pain (seven or higher on a scale of zero to 10).

 Types of Arthritis and Pain

 Osteoarthritis (OA) causes the protective cartilage inside the joint to break down.
 This makes movement of affected joints more difficult and painful.
 In time, bones of the joint may rub directly against one another, causing severe pain.
 Pain can also come from parts of your joint other than the cartilage, such as bone, synovium and ligaments.
 The intensity of OA pain varies from person to person and can range from mild to severe.

 In rheumatoid arthritis (RA) and Juvenile Idiopathic Arthritis, the joints and other organs are attacked by the body’s own immune system.
 The immune system normally protects a person from viruses, bacteria and other invaders.
 In people with autoimmune diseases like RA and JIA, it becomes overactive and attacks healthy tissue.
 With RA and JIA, the immune system primarily goes after the lining of the joints, called the synovium.
 Over time, the persistent inflammation breaks down the joint and damages it permanently.
 Pain in RA and JIA can come from other parts of your joint besides the synovium, such as bone and ligaments.
 It’s important to note that JIA is not a child version of RA.